8go/matrix-commander/README.md

   sending messages to her/his own room
 - as educational material that showcases the use of the `matrix-nio` SDK

+# Give it a Star
+If you like it, use it, fork it, make a Pull Request or contribute.
+Please give it a GitHub Star right now so others find it more easily. <3

-## First Run, Set Up, Credentials File, End-to-end Encryption
+# First Run, Set Up, Credentials File, End-to-end Encryption

 This program on the first run creates a credentials.json file.
 The credentials.json file stores: homeserver, user id,